Henkkagg/SOTF-Trainer/README.md

-# sotf_hack
+# SOTF Trainer
-An injectable dll to add a few cheats to Sons of the Forest.
-Any injector should work, here's one by me: https://github.com/Henkkagg/loadlibrary_injector.
+An injectable dll to add the feeling of creative mode to Sons of the Forest.
+Unleash your creativity with endless wood, and never worry about your character getting tired again.
+Please don't use this in multiplayer.

+Any injector should work, here's one by me: [https://github.com/Henkkagg/loadlibrary_injector](https://github.com/Henkkagg/DLL-Loader).

 ## Controls